MikroElektronika/mikrosdk_click_v2/clicks/rtd2/README.md

 ### Application Init

-> Initializes the driver, performs a hardware reset, and sets the click default configuration.
+> Initializes the driver, performs a hardware reset, and sets the Click default configuration.

 ```c